 ISTVS Members: To access your online membership benefit for the Journal of Terramechanics, please download these instructions provided by Elsevier:

-- Elsevier Access Instructions (clicking will open a PDF in a new window; right-click to download instead if you prefer)
+Elsevier Access Instructions (clicking this link will open a PDF in a new window; right-click to download if you prefer)

-- One-time step to activate your Journal of Terrmechanics access on ScienceDirect access for new members:
+One-time step to activate your Journal of Terramechanics access on ScienceDirect access for new members:

 Update from Editorial Advisory Board member Dr. Corina Sandu from our 13th European Conference, Rome, 21–23 October 2015: